Introduction to Tribal Gaming

 Understanding Class II Versus Class III Slot Machines

 If a tribal casino exists, it can offer Class II games.
-Further, if the tribe has negotiated a tribal-state gaming compact, their tribal casino also offers various table games, Class III games, or both.
+Further, if the tribe has negotiated a tribal-state gaming compact, their tribal casino offers various table games, Class III games, or both.
 Much depends upon the terms of the agreement.

 Get Your FREE Guide Revealing…